Form CRS

 Questions to ask us: As a financial professional, do you have any disciplinary history?
 For what type of conduct?

 Do you or your financial professionals have legal or disciplinary history?
-No, we do not have any legal or disciplinary events.
+Neither we nor our financial professionals have been subject to any disciplinary events by regulators, nor are we or our financial professionals party to any legal events that are material to client evaluation of our advisory business.
 Visit https://www.investor.gov for a free, simple search tool to research us and our financial professionals.

 Item 5: Additional Information